-- 1) There is a need to aid students in navigating the academic system to obtain degrees, certificates and evaluation of transcripts for meeting prerequisites.
+III.C Action Plan for Targeted Group(s): 1) There is a need to aid students in navigating the academic system to obtain degrees, certificates and evaluation of transcripts for meeting prerequisites.
 Now with a dedicated counselor for the science division this should help increase the certificates the program awards and make it easier for the students to know if and when they have met prerequisites.
+Encouraging and demonstrating degreeworks can help the student monitor their progress and help keep them on track.
 More communication and co ordination of services is needed to increase the number of students obtaining certificates.
 A strategy to reduce roadblocks will be to make filling out the certification form part of the completion of the externship process.
 The other strategies are to help capture those students that take many of courses but may not complete the externship.
-Actively engaging all the instructors to reach out to the students to make them aware of the available certificates is a goal. - 2) Perkin Funding was restored, temporarily, for an Allied Health specialist to aide in the classroom.
-Not only were these individuals able to help the instructors with set up of the laboratory but also were tutors for the students during class reducing the student/instructor ratio from 1/20 to 1/10.
-An important difference was noticed by the students in student evaluations.
+Actively engaging all the instructors to reach out to the students to make them aware of the available certificates is a goal.

+2) Allied Health specialist to aide in the classroom are a must.
+Not only are these individuals able to help the instructors with set up of the laboratory but also were tutors for the students during class reducing the student/instructor ratio from 1/20 to 1/10.
+An important difference with class TEA was noticed by the students in student evaluations compared to courses without TEAs.
 The student/instructor ratio is very much a safety concern for the instructors.
+The recent site visit accreditation team says the recommendation ratio 1/15 and with the limited space in the room a reduced number should be accepted by the school.
 The instructional help from the health specialist for the students aid in their success during classes as well as mentoring them for success in their externships.
-With the increase funding from the Strong Workforce Initiative, this position will, hopefully, be filled on a permanent basis. - 3) SWI and other equipment/supply support allows us to purchase enough materials for each to perform testing which is extremely valuable hands on experience.
-"Seeing and doing" are two very important components of learning and having functioning equipment and material for testing are required.
-With continued funding, the program, will be able to advance the technology.
-This adds to the skills lists for students and makes them successful candidates for employment.
+With the increase funding from the Strong Workforce Initiative, this position will, hopefully, be filled on a permanent basis.